-Gonzales, who has taken part in bowl games in 14 of the past 16 seasons, enters his second season as the head coach of The University of New Mexico.
+Gonzales, who has taken part in bowl games in 14 of the past 17seasons, enters his fourth season as the head coach of The University of New Mexico.
 Gonzales was hired on December 17, 2019.
 The announcement was made by Director of Athletics Eddie Nuñez at halftime of a Lobo men’s basketball game, and then he was formally introduced at a press conference the next day in The Pit.

 The new Lobo head coach is certainly familiar with UNM, as a player, staff member and as a Lobo assistant coach, as well as through his time coaching against UNM.
 He joined his mentor and former coach Rocky Long as Lobo football players returning to coach their alma mater.
 In a 2006 article in the Albuquerque Journal, Long predicted that Gonzales would one day be the head coach of the Lobos.

 In 2022, the Lobos once again lowered its total defense yards per game number, and the program has now cut off 125.5 yards per game from when Gonzales arrived.
 Last year UNM had a top-30 passing defense, with the program allowing just 202.8 yards per game through the air, finishing 30th, and that comes after inheriting the worst passing defensive team in the nation from 2019.
 The passing yardage total is the lowest for UNM in 15 years, since the Lobos allowed 197.4 yards per game in 2007.